devXprite/kbc/README.md

 The goal is to answer all 16 questions correctly and win the grand prize!

+### Features:

+- **4 Lifelines** to assist you just like on the real show.
+- **16 random questions** in each session, ensuring a unique experience every time.
+- **40-second countdown** for each question to keep the challenge alive.
+- **Responsive design** for seamless gameplay across devices.
+- Built-in animation effects using Framer Motion for smooth transitions.
+- State management using Redux Toolkit for efficient handling of game logic.

 ### Lifelines:

 To help you progress through the game, there are four lifelines: